 To learn more about Neurodiversity in general, we recommend this article from Scientific American: Clearing Up Some Misconceptions About Neurodiversity. and this page from Pivot Diversity: Neurodiversity: The World is More Beautiful Than You Think.
 You can also view our Neurodiversity Resources page.

-Watch this 1-minute video to hear more
+Watch this 1-minute video for more